LeetLLM

 Evaluating an alignment strategy requires balancing protection with utility.
 A model that refuses every question might report a low attack success rate on a narrow suite while still being useless and failing the product policy.
 Conversely, a highly helpful model that lacks safeguards is a liability.

 To quantify this balance, engineers usually track at least three metrics.
-The exact targets depend on domain, policy, and threat model, so the important part isn't one universal number.
-It's watching how the metrics move together when you change the constitution, the preference model, or the safety stack.
+The exact targets depend on domain, policy, and threat model, so no single universal number tells the story.
+Watch how the metrics move together when you change the constitution, the preference model, or the safety stack.

 MetricDefinitionWhat good looks like